Thanks for visiting - 2023 marks our 20th anniversary!

 Common follow-up questions include:

-Meditation is a dedicated exercise you do to strengthen awareness, and develop the skill of observing your compulsive mind and its non-stop activity without indulging it (without getting caught up in it).
+Meditation is a dedicated exercise you do to strengthen awareness, and develop the skill of observing your mind and its non-stop activity without indulging it (without getting caught up in it; without getting swept away by it).

 The goal for a lot of people (myself included) is to be mindful in all our activities: working, playing, walking the dog, washing dishes, interacting with others, et cetera.